 Every woman loves to have healthy and beautiful hair, but not everyone knows how to get this done.
 Hair is the beauty of a lady, it makes one feel confident and happy.

-It doesn't matter wether your hair is long or short, but it does matter that they are clean and healthy.
+It doesn't matter whether your hair is long or short, but it does matter that they are clean and healthy.

 I popped into the shop the other day to buy some hair products, but boy these have become so expensive, it's about time we think about DIY alternatives.
 Some simple and everyday products can solve our problems so easily but most times we ignore these.